Mrasipila/ijepa/README.md

 # I-JEPA Huge for low memory computer

 Make sure to increase paging by having approximately 100gb of pagefile size.
-To do that on windows go to Control Panel -> Advanced System Properties -> Performance -> Parameter -> Advanced -> Modify This only runs on cpu only because of gpu oom risks (small memory gpu since we are trying to train a Huge IJepa)
+To do that on windows go to `Control Panel -> Advanced System Properties -> Performance -> Parameter -> Advanced -> Modify` This only runs on cpu only because of gpu oom risks (small memory gpu since we are trying to train a Huge IJepa)

 Data

-In the config file (configs folder) under data -> root_path select your folder.
+In the config file (configs folder)in the .yaml file you are using under `data -> root_path` select your folder.
 Inside the folder the dataset look like this, where inside of class1 and class2 folders there are your images.
 The model should infer the bounding box predictions by itself without labeled image to begin with.
 ```